Ivan Panfilov: Literature

-Panfilov's character gained recognition through the book trilogy authored by Alexander Bek, which described the fighting around Moscow through the eyes of Baurzhan Momyshuly, Kazakh officer who served under Panfilov in the 316th Division.
+Panfilov's character gained recognition through the book trilogy authored by Alexander Bek, which described the fighting around Moscow through the eyes of Baurzhan Momyshuly, a Kazakh officer who served under Panfilov in the 316th Division.
 The books – Volokolamsk Highway, Several Days, and General Panfilov's Reserve – were popular both in the USSR and abroad.
-In particular, Volokolamsk Highway had wide influence as a tactical and motivational text within the Israeli Defense Forces, the Cuban Revolutionary Armed Forces, China's People's Liberation Army, and East Germany's National People's Army.
+In particular, Volokolamsk Highway had wide influence as a tactical and motivational text within the Israel Defense Forces, the Cuban Revolutionary Armed Forces, China's People's Liberation Army, and East Germany's National People's Army.
 Volokolamsk Highway served as one of the settings for an eponymous series of five plays by Heiner Müller, written from 1984 to 1987.
 The first part, "Russian Opening", was based on Heinrich von Kleist's The Prince of Homburg.
 In Müller's reinterpretation, Momyshuly assumes the role of the Great Elector.

 Momyshuly had himself turned to writing after the war, and discussed the battles near Volokolamsk in several works, like Moscow Is Behind Us and Our General, Ivan Panfilov.